Awakeri School Benchmarks Yrs 3 - 5

 6. Can use ICT resources for multi media presentations.

-1. Able to discuss ideas about their community.
+1. Able to discuss ideas about New Zealand.

 2. Able to gather information by questioning a resource person.